Hair Color Ideas and Inspiration

 When summer hits, mint is all we can think about.
 The cool, earthy flavor dominates our cocktails and ice cream cones, offering sweet relief from the heat of the day.
 We love mint so much, in fact, that we even recommend it as a hair color.

-Pastel pink and blue might get all the press, but we’re big believers in mint green hair as an extremely versatile look that suits all skin tones.
+Pastel hair colors like pink might get all the press, but we’re big believers in mint green hair as an extremely versatile look that suits all skin tones.
 It’s fresh and a little surprising, which means you should expect people to recognize you by your newly done hair color.

-Feeling green with envy over the color?
+Feeling green with envy over the color, even if you're starting with dark brown hair or blonde?
 It’s time to find your very own perfect shade.

 If you’ve worn blonde hair, you’re ready to tackle pastel mint.
 The shade has a frosty blonde base, which makes it ideal for women with cool undertones to their skin.
 Instead of aiming for neon dye, choose a washed-out watercolor finish.
 The result is flattering and subtle, which makes it an ideal first attempt at green-blue hair.